A small delay and correlation time limit of stochastic differential delay equations with state-dependent colored noise: Colored noise process

-Theorem~1, as stated, only applies to the case where the noise is modeled by a stationary OU process.
-The theorem can be modified to handle any noise process that is stationary and that solves a linear SDE with additive (white) noise (e.g. the harmonic noise process in \cite{mcdaniel2014,pesce2013}).
+Theorem~\ref{theorem}, as stated, only applies to the case where the noise is modeled by a stationary OU process.
+The theorem can be modified to handle any noise process that is stationary and that solves a linear SDE with additive (white) noise (e.g. the harmonic noise process in \cite{mcdaniel2016,pesce2013}).
 For different noises, the coefficients of the additional drift in the analogous limiting equation depend on the covariance function of the noise.
 We expect that, with extra work, stationary noises defined by other SDEs may also be treated.
 For a general noise $\bm{\xi}$, defined by its covariance function, different methods must be employed to prove an analogous theorem.

-\section{Proof of Theorem~1}
+\section{Proof of Theorem~\ref{theorem}}

-In this section we prove the main theorem of the paper, Theorem~1.
-The main tool that we use is a theory of convergence of stochastic integrals by Kurtz and Protter \cite{kurtz91}.
-A similar technique is used in \cite{hottovy2014} and in \cite{mcdaniel2014} .
+In this section we prove the main theorem of the paper, Theorem~\ref{theorem}.
+The main tool that we use is a theory of convergence of solutions of SDEs by Kurtz and Protter \cite{kurtz91}.
+A similar technique is used in \cite{hottovy2014} and in \cite{mcdaniel2016} .
 The structure of the section is as follows.
-In Section~\ref{sec:convergenceSI} we introduce the theory of convergence of stochastic integrals that we will use to prove the theorem.
+In Section~\ref{sec:convergenceSI} we introduce the theory of convergence of solutions of SDEs that we will use to prove the theorem.
 In Section~\ref{sec:Derive} we use integration by parts and substitution to write system~(\ref{SDDE}) in the form necessary for applying the Kurtz-Protter theorem.
-In Section~\ref{sec:Proof} we complete the proof of Theorem~1 by verifying that the conditions of the Kurtz-Protter theorem are satisfied.
+In Section~\ref{sec:Proof} we complete the proof of Theorem~\ref{theorem} by verifying that the conditions of the Kurtz-Protter theorem are satisfied.

-We begin with the theory of convergence of stochastic integrals, where we state (in a less general but sufficient form) a theorem of Kurtz and Protter \cite{kurtz91}.
+We begin with the theory of convergence of solutions of SDEs, where we state (in a less general but sufficient form) a theorem of Kurtz and Protter \cite{kurtz91}.